martinkivi/depp/README.md

 Installation
 ------------

-Add Depp to your Gemfile:
+Add Depp and epp to your Gemfile:

     gem 'depp', github: 'domify/depp'
+    gem 'epp', '~> 1.4.2', github: 'gitlabeu/epp'

 Mount Depp to your application routes, example: